-The project started in February 2012 and is due for completion at the end of 2018.
+The project started in February 2012 and is due for completion in 2019.
 The new system comprises 24 Control Panels and 19 Vision Repeat panels all connected via a copper and fibre network across 5 miles of estate and included the protection of sub-surface Rail Stations at Heathrow Central and Terminal 4 and numerous Escape and Intervention shafts along the sub-surface stretch of the route from Paddington.

 The project also includes for the design of 28 Aspirating Systems, 4 Gas Extinguishant Systems and 6 Linear Heat Systems all interfaced with the Fire Detection System.